 As always, kindly refer to our dedicated article on Business Model Canvas for more detail.

-These are the four product discovery methods that we highly recommend.
+These are the five product discovery methods that we highly recommend.
 Some can be implemented during an extended lunch break.
-Others need a bit more effort, but will offer a lot more insight that will be crucial for any start-up founder at some point.
+Others need a bit more effort but will offer a lot more insight that will be crucial for any start-up founder at some point.